cleverness/cleverness-to-do-list-plugin/readme.txt

 Tested up to: 3.0.2
 Stable tag: 2.2.8

-Integrates a multi-featured to-do list into the WordPress administration area that is very customizable.
+Integrates a very customizable, multi-featured to-do list into WordPress.

 == Description ==

 This plugin provides users with a to-do list feature.

 You can configure the plugin to have private to-do lists for each user, for all users to share a to-do list, or a master list with individual completing of items.
 The shared to-do list has a variety of settings available.
 You can assign tasks to a specific user (includes a setting to email a new task to the assigned user) and have only those tasks assigned viewable to a user.
 You can also assign different permission levels using capabilities.
 There are also settings to show deadline and progress fields.
-Category support is now included.
+Category support is now included as well as front-end administration.

 A new menu item is added to manage your list and it is also listed on a dashboard widget.

 A sidebar widget is available as well as shortcode to display the to-do list items on your site.

+There are two shortcodes for front-end adminstration of the list.
+Management of categories is restricted to the back-end.

 [Plugin Website](http://cleverness.org/plugins/to-do-list/)